pennlabs/constitution/readme.md

 #### Penn Labs Board Membership
-- Two Undergraduate Assembly representatives, which will be designated as the UA Speaker and UA President by default with the option to delegate their voting rights to any general body member of the UA.
+- Two Undergraduate Assembly representatives, which will be designated as the UA Speaker and UA President by default with the option to delegate their voting rights to any Exec Board member of the UA.
-- Two appointed representatives of from the Provost’s Office and/or VPUL.
+- One representative from the Provost’s Office.
+- One representative from OSA.
-- One appointed representative from ISC.
+- One representative from ISC.
 - Non-voting members:
   - The Undergraduate Assembly Secretary or an Online Services Coordinator from the Undergraduate Assembly if found necessary, charged with helping to set agendas, liaise with administrators, be invested in Penn Labs’ success, etc.
-  - The Director(s) will be non-voting members of the board and give the presentation.
+  - The Penn Labs Director(s) will be non-voting members of the board and present project proposal.

 ## Structure